warriorstar-orion/avulto/docs/source/api/dme.rst

       The argument *walker* is expected to be a Python object which exposes methods for each kind of AST node you wish to visit.
-Each method should take two arguments: *node*, which will be filled in with information about that node in the AST, and *source_info*, which includes lexical information about the AST node, such as line, column, and filename.
+Each method should take two arguments: *node*, which will be filled in with information about that node in the AST, and *source_loc*, which includes lexical information about the AST node, such as line, column, and filename.
 The currently available visitors are: